JDeep1234/Full-Stack-Security-Compliance-Framework-For-Next-Generation-System-Management-Solution/README.md

 # Lynis and OpenSCAP: Leveraging SSH for Secure Transmission

 This README outlines how Lynis and OpenSCAP, two powerful security tools, interact with SSH to ensure secure auditing and remote system scanning.
 While both contribute to system security, their use of SSH differs significantly.

+> **Note:** This branch includes extended documentation and directory structure specifically for Lynis and OpenSCAP SSH-based secure auditing and remote scanning.
+Refer to the `README.md` in this branch for in-depth details on:
+> - How Lynis and OpenSCAP leverage SSH for secure transmission and remote compliance
+> - SSH authentication methods supported by the platform
+> - Example directory structure and operational guidance for these integrations

 ## Lynis: Auditing SSH Configuration for Secure Hardening